thomasvincent/letslambda/README.md

  - `https://acme-v01.api.letsencrypt.org/directory` for production
  - `https://acme-staging.api.letsencrypt.org/directory` for development and tests

+`base_path`: This defines the location in your S3 bucket where the Let's encrypt account key stored.
+It also serves at the default location to store per domain private keys and issued certificates.
+If not specified, the root (`/`) of your S3 bucket will be used instead.

 `info`: The information to be used when the script is registering your account for the first time.
 You should provide a valid email or the registration may fail.

     info: